springload/prettier-config-springload/README.md

 ## How to use

-Simply create a file at your project root called `prettier.config.js`, with the following:
+Create a file at your project’s root called `prettier.config.js`, with the following:

 ```js
 const config = require('prettier-config-springload');